exp4-age/agepy/docs/contribute.rst

 ------------------

-For improved legibility, docstrings are parsed using the `sphinx.ext.napoleon`_ extension.
+For improved legibility, docstrings are parsed using the `numpydoc`_ extension.
 This means that the docstrings can and should be written in the same syntax used by *NumPy*::

     def func(arg1, arg2):